-The Pitt-Greensburg Alumni Association Young Alumni Leadership Award, a new award initiated in 2015, recognizes established and future leaders among Pitt-Greensburg’s young alumni.
+The Pitt-Greensburg Alumni Association Young Alumni Leadership Award, an award initiated in 2015, recognizes established and future leaders among Pitt-Greensburg’s young alumni.

 The Young Alumni Leadership Award was created to recognize and honor Pitt-Greensburg young alumni, ages 35 and under, for their accomplishments and service.
 The winners of the award have distinguished themselves as a leader among their peers and in their profession, community, and/or the University.

 The recipient is requested to receive the honor in person by attending the Alumni Celebration Dinner on campus during Blue and Gold Weekend in October.